 3. Better fraud prevention and cybersecurity

 Tackling fraud is a never-ending challenge for businesses.
-Organizations use big data-powered analytics to identify patterns of fraud or abuse, detect anomalies in system behavior and thwart bad actors.
+Organizations use big data analytics to identify patterns of fraud or abuse, detect anomalies in system behavior and thwart bad actors.
 Big data systems can comb through vast quantities of transaction and log data on servers, databases, applications, files and devices to identify, prevent, detect and mitigate potential fraudulent behavior.
 These systems can also combine internal data with external data from third-party sources to alert companies to cybersecurity threats that haven't yet shown up in their own systems.
-Without big data processing and analysis capabilities, this would be impossible.
+Without big data management and analysis capabilities, this would be impossible.

 - The financial services industry, especially credit card processors, can attest to the power of using big data in fraud detection.
 American Express, Visa, Chase Bank and similar companies use real-time big data processing to comb through billions of transactions on a minute-by-minute basis to identify and mitigate potential issues.
-Prior to big data systems, these processors used complicated rule sets to determine whether a given charge was valid.
-However, these rule sets quickly became difficult to manage, especially in the world of online transactions.
+Prior to deploying big data systems, these processors used complicated rule sets to determine whether a given charge was valid.
+However, the rule sets quickly became difficult to manage, especially in the world of online transactions.